eremeeff/docs.jetfueltenders/source/pages/import-excel/index.rst

    Complete all mandatory fields in this sheet.
 Use the below information to reference the input format.
 #.
 Go to the Volume Base Fees & Taxes
-   Input any related fees and taxes for each specific locaiton.
+   Input any related fees and taxes for each specific location.
 One fee or tax per row
 #.
 Go to the Per Usage Base Fees & Taxes
-   Input any related fees and taxes for each specific locaiton.
+   Input any related fees and taxes for each specific location.
 One fee or tax per row
 #.
 When ready, save the Excel document and upload it to
-   JetFuelTenders.com by clickin on the Import button on the tender page or send this document to the airline via emails.
+   JetFuelTenders.com by clicking on the Import button on the tender page or send this document to the airline via emails.

 This document is based on IATA XML Tender / Bid Fuel Data Standard.